Find out how to get rid of flying insects in your home using these fail-safe methods such as natural remedies and prevention tactics.

 Flying insects are among the hardest bugs to get rid of in your home, because they can easily gain access through open windows and doors, and even the smallest cracks, but are less easily caught than the ground-loving varieties.

-Read on for the main flying insect culprits and a few ways to coax these pesky pests to buzz off for good.
+Read on for more information on the main flying insect culprits and a few ways to coax these pesky pests to buzz off for good.

 - Dealing with flies?
 Read how to get rid of flies for more info on bidding farewell to these winged pests.